-A bit of background – today WWOOF stands for World Wide Opportunities on Organic Farms but it started out as Working Weekends on Organic Farms in 1971 when Sue Coppard organised a trial weekend for herself and three other Londoners on an organic farm in East Sussex.
+Today WWOOF stands for World Wide Opportunities on Organic Farms but it started out as Working Weekends On Organic Farms in 1971 when Sue Coppard organised a trial weekend for herself and three other Londoners on an organic farm in East Sussex.

 WWOOFers stay with the family and learn about welfare-friendly, organic beef production in a stunning Scottish setting.
-They often have to help with the moorings in Portnellan Bay and changeovers in The Old Farmhouse, which is available as 4 star self-catering accommodation.
+They often have to help with other jobs on the farm like maintaining the moorings and changeovers in The Old Farmhouse and Glamping tent.

-If you are interested in WWOOFing at Portnellan, see www.wwoof.org.uk for more details on how to join up but please note, we do not welcome smokers anywhere on the farm and do not cater for vegans or vegetarians.
+If you are interested in WWOOFing at Portnellan, see www.wwoof.org.uk for more details on how to join up and apply.